 Designing, coding, and debugging LinkLetter is included in the price of designing a cursive font.

 Our manuscript fonts have acute accent, grave accent, circumflex, tilde, diaeresis or umlaut mark, ring, cedilla, ae, oe, o slash, and German double s.
-Only the DN font family has French, Spanish, and German accents available in cursive.
-DN_EUROP.PDF is the sample sheet of the European variations for our DN family.
-Spanish accents are particularly easy.
+European.PDF is the sample sheet of the European variations for our manuscript fonts.

 For a custom font, we can include any accents you specify.